djeada/Linux-Notes/notes/mounting.md

 <h2>Unmounting</h2>

-To unmount, use the following syntax:
+To unmount, use the following commands:

 ```bash
 unmount source_location